STKGarching/website/README.md

 Follow these instructions to get the website running on your dev system:
 1. Set up database.
 [See this section](#Database) for detailed installation hints.

+# Frontend
+## Prototyp
+You can find a prototyp [here](https://marvelapp.com/55c77je).
+Prototype shows functionality of the Progressive Web App.

 # Backend
 ## Database
 ### Installation